tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows how to select add in security settings to add new objects.](images/addsecurity.png)

-    >**Note**: The images shows all of the objects that need to be added but only one can be added at a time.
+    >**Note**: The images show all the objects that need to be added but only one can be added at a time.
 Add one and then repeat the process until all four are added.

     | AD Group | NTFS Permissions |
     |----------|------------------|